-When you upload and publish your Android application package (APK) to your alpha or beta channel in the Google Play Developer Console, your APK is tested across a wide range of devices running different versions of Android.
+When you upload and publish your Android application package (APK) to your alpha or beta channel in the Google Play Console, your APK is tested across a wide range of devices running different versions of Android.
 The resulting pre-launch report helps to identify crashes, display issues, and security vulnerabilities.

 The pre-launch report is powered by Robo test, an automated test included with Firebase Test Lab.
 You can use Robo test to target specific devices, locales, or versions of Android for testing, and you can also use Robo test to test your app for longer durations.

 Robo test is more customizable than the pre-launch report, but it is just as easy to use.

 Test your APK with Robo test in Test Lab